BenShoeman/SonicOCBot/README.md

 ## Other Documentation

-Documentation for the code itself, including classes, lives [here](https://benshoeman.github.io/SonicOCBot/) and is automatically generated on push to master.
+[Documentation for the code itself lives here](https://benshoeman.github.io/SonicOCBot/) and is automatically generated on push to `master`.
 It's generated using [pdoc](https://pdoc.dev/), which uses docstrings in the functions to create documentation.
 (This repo is documented using numpydoc format.)